fbpx

 • High School (15-18 years old)

-I purchase most of my curriculum digitally in order to avoid shipping costs.
-Plus, belonging to the HP Instant Ink program makes home printing curriculum very affordable for our family.
+I purchase most of my curriculum digitally to avoid shipping costs.
+Plus, being part of the HP Instant Ink program makes printing curriculum at home very affordable for our family.

 INCORPORATE MORNING TIME INTO YOUR HOMESCHOOL

-Much like unit studies, a regular morning time gathering, helps us cover a number of curriculum objectives and studies at the same time.
-Our Morning Time lessons include a rotation of Scripture memory verses, Bible devotional, nature study, music appreciation, art, and poetry.
+Much like unit studies, a regular morning gathering helps us cover a number of curriculum objectives and studies at the same time.
+Our Morning lessons include a rotation of Scripture memory verses, a Bible devotional, nature study, music appreciation, art, and poetry.

-Add regular field trips into your schedule.
-Explore a particular museum, art gallery, animal sanctuary, historical site, etc. Your children could record notes on a clipboard or in a field trip journal.
+Add regular field trips to your schedule.
+Explore a particular museum, art gallery, animal sanctuary, historical site, etc. Your children could record notes on a clipboard or field trip journal.

 USE A PLAN / PLANNER